We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 The humble board game is one of the great enduring forms of social icebreaker and low-stakes party activity thanks to its ability to instantly spur our innate drive to collaborate and compete.
 In spite of the rise of mobile and computer gaming and every subsequent technological leap, board games continue to be a highly-valued bonding mechanism and a catalyst of group fun that historians have traced all the way back to about 3500 BC in Ancient Egypt.
 Whether your aim is to pass the time, stimulate your mind, get to know fellow participants better, or a little bit of all three, nothing can level the playing field and bring out peoples’ true colors face-to-face quite like a board game.

-- Best board game for playing again and again: Carcassonne
+- Best for playing again and again: Carcassonne

 - Best challenging board game: Robinson Crusoe Adventures on the Cursed Island

-- Best cooperative play board game: Catan The Board Game
+- Best cooperative play: Catan The Board Game

 Things to consider when shopping for the best board games